 In very rare instances in which vaccines cause life-altering problems, the National Vaccine Injury Compensation Program (VICP) may provide financial compensation to people who file vaccine-related injury or death petitions and who are found to have been injured by certain vaccines administered on or after October 1, 1988.

-In the 1980s, lawsuits against vaccine manufacturers and healthcare providers threatened to cause vaccine shortages and lower vaccine rates, which could have caused a revival of vaccine-preventable diseases.
+In the 1980s, lawsuits against vaccine manufacturers and healthcare providers threatened to cause vaccine shortages and lower vaccine rates.
+This could have caused a revival of vaccine-preventable diseases.
 As a result, the National Childhood Vaccine Injury Act of 1986 created the VICP as a no-fault alternative to the traditional legal system for resolving vaccine injury claims.

 Under the no-fault system, the person who claims injury is responsible for showing that the vaccine caused the injury, regardless of who is to blame.
 In other words, the person is asked to prove causation rather than fault.
 The program provides compensation to people found to be injured by certain vaccines.
-Even in instances in which such a finding is not made, people may receive compensation through a settlement.
+Even if the causation isn’t found, a settlement may provide compensation.

-Between 2006 and 2015 alone, more than 2.8 billion doses of vaccines covered by VICP were distributed in the U.S., according to the CDC.
-Of the injury claims filed during that time, about 2,987 cases had been compensated: 391 by concession, 263 by court decision and 2,333 by settlement.
+Between 2006 and 2016, more than 3.1 billion doses of vaccines covered by VICP were distributed in the U.S., according to the CDC.
+Of the injury claims filed during that time, about 3,583 cases had been compensated: 634 by concession, 293 by court decision and 2,649 by settlement.
 The majority are regarding Influenza vaccines.